andreYoo/CTAM-CTACL-VVReID/README.md

 ## Dependencies

-This project mainly complied with Python3.6, Pytorch 1.3.
-All details are included in the 'requirement.txt'
+This project mainly complied with Python3.6, Pytorch 1.2.
+Nvidia driver version is 460.91 All details are included in the 'requirement.txt'

 ~~~
 #Setting the environment